-- 1 Edit: Your\personal\file title and Your\personal\alias in the following example of a Keytool command that generates a private key: keytool -genkey -v -keystore Your\personal\file\title.keystore -alias Your\personal\alias -keyalg RSA -keysize 2048 -validity 10000. - 2 You will need to edit several elements of your newly created key: - a Open the Terminal App on your mac (Applications / Utilities / Terminal) - b In the command line copy and paste the Google Key you created and press ENTER - c Enter the following profile information when prompted: - Keystore password - First and last name - Your organizational unit - Name of your organization - City or Locality - State or Province - The two-letter country code for your unit - d Answer YES when asked to confirm that the information is correct. - 3 You key will be generated and you will be asked for the following: - Keystore password.
-This is the keystore password you entered into the form. - Key password. - 4 You key will be generated and you will be asked for the following: The key will be saved in your Users/hardrive name (home icon)/ mykeys.keystore.
+- Lustomers with Jave 9 or later versions installed need to add "-storetype JKS to the keystore command: - → keytool -genkey -v -storetype JKS -keystore Your personal file title.keystore -alias Your personal alias keyalg RSA -keysize 2048 -validity 10000 . - 2.
+You will need to edit several elements of your newly created key: - 1.
+Open the Terminal App on your mac (Applications / Utilities / Terminal) - 2.
+In the command line, copy and paste the Google Key you created and press ENTER - 3.
+Enter the following profile information when prompted: - Keystore password - · First and last name - · Your organizational unit - · Name of your organization - · City or Locality - State or Province - The two-letter country code for your unit - 4.
+Answer YES when asked to confirm that the information is correct. - 3.
+You key will be generated and you will be asked for the following: - Keystore password.
+This is the keystore password you entered into the form. - · Key password.

+The key will be saved in your Users/hardrive name (home icon)/ mykeys.keystore.
 If you cannot find the key in this location, go back in to Terminal, press return and type in pwd my-macbook-pro-2:~ hardrivename\$ pwd.
-This will return Users/location/, This is the location of your key. - 5 Complete the Android App Studio App Submission form and attach your Google key.
+This will return Users/location/, This is the location of your key.

+4. Complete the Android App Studio App Submission form and attach your Google key.